Today, Miss P turns 4, FOUR!!!

 It really helped bring the ceiling down a little and was the perfect touch.

 On the buffet I put a light box with some flowers.
-I then hung another fabric tassel banner on the mirror.
+I then hung another fabric tassel banner

 The bay window had the fabric tassel banner on it and then the presents were placed on one side of the seat.